Imports

 Update references of Vendor Item

-A typical use-case for vendor items, before you activate/import an item into master data.
-It is our recommendation to verify if the data exists in master data and what is new, what will be replaced.
+A typical use case for vendor items is before you activate/import an item into master data.
+We recommend verifying whether the data exists in master data and what is new or will be replaced.

 - Choose the Search icon, enter Vendor Items, and then choose the related link.

-- The field Integration Status together with Item No. are saying what is destination for this item.
+- The field Integration Status together with Item No. indicates what destination this item will have.
 If Item No. is filled, the data on the item will be merged or replaced by data in the Vendor Catalog.

-- You can update this reference by an action Update Item No in Actions
+- You can update this reference using the action Update Item No in Actions

-- This action update the filed Item No. based on settings in tables Item or Item Vendor in ERP.
+- This action updates the Item No. field based on settings in Item or Item Vendor tables in ERP.

-- It also finds existing features, documents and create a relation between data in master data and vendor catalog.
+- It also finds existing features and documents and creates a relationship between data in master data and Vendor Catalog.

 - You will see a number in Item No. if the item exists